 The students are finding all kind of benefits from these studies, including being able to buy and sell without being cheated, being able to count and keep track of their menstrual cycles to better space pregnancies, and being able to use telephones.
 They are proud to do these things with their own knowledge and not to have to ask for help.

-In the next phase, beginning in 2017, we will provide more advanced courses to the students who have already completed one session.
+In the next phase, we provided more advanced courses to the students who had already completed one session.
 Each class of students will also select several leaders to attend workshops on forming and leading women's associations.
 With these skills, they will be able to create official groups that can request funding from the government and other sources for their income generating projects.
 We will also fund the five best proposals we receive from these new associations for starting new enterprises.

 The computer lab at the Ulpiano Navarro School in Quichinche was out of date and included a very limited number of computers, meaning that several students would have to share one computer during classes.
 We brought Technology Services Corps to Quichinche, and they installed twenty desktop computers, one document camera, and the Rachel+ software system.
 These new resources allow the students to learn word processing skills as well as take advantage of the many courses offered by the Rachel+ software.